The Silent Treatment: When People Leave You Guessing

 And wow, has the campaign been powerful.
 This focus on physical causality has given us all of our science and technology breakthroughs.
 It has made the modern world.
 No wonder we trust that X-bumps-Y will eventually explain everything.

 But it won't.
 A sign isn't Thing X bumps Thing Y. A green light doesn't hit you and make you go.

-Green lights aren't signs, things that always mean "go" to everyone.
-They're what a semiotician calls a "sign vehicle" a difference or change in something (red to green) that, for us has come to represent traffic.
-One semiotician, Gregory Bateson describes a sign relationship as "A difference that makes a difference," the way a difference from red to green makes a difference for you about the difference between stopping and going.
+Green lights aren't signs, or things that always mean "go" to everyone.
+They're what a semiotician calls a "sign vehicle," a difference or change in something (red to green) that, for us has come to represent traffic.
+One semiotician, Gregory Bateson, describes a sign relationship as "A difference that makes a difference," the way a difference from red to green makes a difference for you about the difference between stopping and going.

 The IRS has learned to expect a tax return on April 15th, and, surprise, it doesn't get one from you.
 The IRS has evolved a response to your silent treatment.
 It's called an audit.